Double-Seven/COMP521/A1_Maze/README.txt

 COMP521 A1 by ZiQi Li

-A 3D maze game with randomly generated simple 5x5 maze
+Unity3D project

 The game scene is /Assets/Scenes/MainGame.unity

+A 3D maze game with:
+- A dynamically constructed unicursal path
+- A randomly generated perfect maze composed by floating platforms
+- A player with a range weapon that could destroy the platforms of maze